wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 ## Context

-This proposal is based on the working draft https://wbcsd.sharepoint.com/:w:/s/ClimateEnergy/ETiuwNrpFZpLvq6QLVA-lhIBlX5uYj-7UtsVgPAY1xBKjw which has been used to review and collect feedback from the community over the course of june till september 2024.
+This proposal is based on the working draft https://wbcsd.sharepoint.com/:w:/s/ClimateEnergy/ETiuwNrpFZpLvq6QLVA-lhIBlX5uYj-7UtsVgPAY1xBKjw which has been used to review and collect feedback from the community in the peri course of june till september 2024.

 The Product Carbon Footprint (PCF) is calculated for specific products or materials.
 To exchange PCF data between organizations, it is necessary to identify the related product or material.
 Given suppliers and customers do not always (or often) use the same identification schemes, commonly and uniquely identifying the same product is a painful challenge - especially at scale.
 Given this situation, organizations commonly must perform laborious and manual “mapping” exercises to map their identifier(s) for a product to the identify their supplier can understand.

 This proposal introduces to the PACT Technical Specification a recommended common structure for product identifiers, further specifying how the product ID URN (Uniform Resource Name) should be specified in cases where no formal namespace for a given product identifier is defined.
 This proposal does not eliminate the mapping process but aims to reduce the pain of mapping identifiers with a common, easily understood structure.
 Further, this proposal ensures interoperability with industry-specific product identifiers, and was originally proposed by Together for Sustainability.
 Special thanks to Bjoern Ebeling (TfS, Merck) who contributed substantially to authoring the original proposal.

-TODO: Add allowing URI context.

 Specific problems this proposal addresses:
  * Interoperability: Using a common structure for product identifier URNs will support interoperability between organizations, as well as between industry networks (Catena-X, TfS, GxD, etc.) A recommended common structure helps to reduce this confusion while still providing industry-specific flexibility.
 * Increase clarity and examples: Given the PACT Tech Specs provide significant flexibility regarding which company and product identifiers may be specified, additional examples are added which bring clarity regarding how to specify these identifiers
-* Formal IANA Registration: By registering a common product footprint namespace with IANA, this proposal future-proofs the common structure able to be communicated across the web
+* Future-proofing: while not mandatory, registering a common product footprint URN namespace with IANA will enable the structure to be widely communicated across the web.

 Scope
  * The scope of this proposal is limited to product identifiers, although we hypothesize introducing a common structure will be useful to additional identifiers, especially company identifiers.
 Learnings from this proposal will inform future proposals.